frhamzaa17/CODSOFT/README.md

-These are the content of my landing page
+These are the content for CODSOFT Internship